code4it-dev/c4it-hugo/content/article/2023/101-introduction-to-feature-flags/index.md

 builder.Services.AddFeatureManagement();
 ```

-By default, **this method looks for feature flags in a configuration section named `FeatureManagement`**.
+By default, **this method looks for Feature Flags in a configuration section named `FeatureManagement`**.

 If you want to use another name, you can specify it by accessing the `Configuration` object.
 For example, if your section name is *MyWonderfulFlags*, you must use this line instead of the previous one: